sensedeep/custom-metrics/README.md

 }, 86400, 'max')
 ```

 This will retrieve the `speed` metric from the `Acme/Metrics` namespace for the `{rocket == 'saturnV'}` dimension.
 The data points returned will be the maximum speed measured over the day's launches (86400 seconds).
-Intervals that have no data will have points set to {count: 0, value: 0, timestamp}.
-Use {} for the all-dimensions value.
+Intervals with no data will have points set to `{count: 0, value: 0, timestamp}`.
+Use `{}` for the all-dimensions value.

 This will return data like this: